 Cases of large-scale illegal tipping (a lorry-load or more) are dealt with by the Environment Agency and we will refer any such cases to them.

-To report other concerns to the council about land pollution or to ask us for advice, you can report pollution online using the link below:
+To report non-urgent concerns about pollution or to ask us for advice, use our online form:

 Report pollution online